keu/docs/guides/task-groups.md

 ```

-In the Airflow UI, blue highlighting is used to identify tasks and Task Groups.
+In the Airflow UI, blue highlighting is used to identify tasks and task groups.
 When you click and expand `group1`, blue circles identify the Task Group dependencies.
 The task immediately to the right of the first blue circle (`t1`) gets the group's upstream dependencies and the task immediately to the left (`t2`) of the last blue circle gets the group's downstream dependencies.
 The Task Group dependencies are shown in the following animation:

 ![UI Task Group](https://assets2.astronomer.io/main/guides/task-groups/task_groups_ui.gif)